Risk & Compliance Intelligence with Gen AI

 CTO

-Vidya has more than 20 years of experience in software development and leadership in information technology.
-He has four patents in the area of mobile connectivity.
-He has an AMIETE (Bachelor of Engineering) in Electronics & Telecommunications from The Institute of Electronics & Telecommunication Engineers in India.
+Vidya has over 20 years of experience in software development and leadership in information technology, including AI.
+He has four patents in the area of mobile connectivity and an AMIETE (Bachelor of Engineering) in Electronics & Telecommunications from the Institute of Electronics & Telecommunication Engineers in India.

 The Advisory Board